Stochastic Submodular Bandits with Delayed Composite Anonymous Bandit Feedback: Introduction

-To the best of our knowledge, this is the first work on CMAB with delayed feedback.
-For stochastic CMAB with monotone and submodular rewards, cardinality constraint, and bandit feedback, the regret bounds have been studied in \cite{nie22_explor_then_commit_algor_for}, where the regret was shown to be upper bounded by $\tilde{O}(kn^{1/3} T^{2/3})$.
-We note that with bandit feedback for CMABs with submodular rewards, there are no results on better than $\tilde{O}(T^{2/3})$ regret in any of adversarial or stochastic settings.
-The problem becomes further challenging in the presence of delayed composite anonymous feedback.
+To the best of our knowledge, this is the first work on stochastic CMAB with delayed composite anonymous feedback.
 In this paper, we consider three models of delays.
 The first model of delay is `Unbounded Stochastic Independent Delay'.
 In this model, different delay distributions can be chosen at each time, and these delay distributions are independent of each other.
 The second model is `Unbounded Stochastic Conditionally Independent Delay'.
 In this model, the delay distribution does not only depend on time, but also on the set chosen.
 The third model is `Bounded Adversarial Delay'.
 In this model, the maximum delay at each time can be chosen arbitrarily as long as it is bounded.
-We note that in stochastic cases, the delay is not bounded, while is governed by the tight family of distributions.
-In the adversarial case, there is a bound on the maximum delay, while the process generating this delay does not need to have any independence or other assumption.
+We note that in stochastic cases, the delay is not bounded, while is governed by the tight family of distributions.\footnote{See Section~\ref{sec:problem_statement} for a detailed description.} In the adversarial case, there is a bound on the maximum delay, and the process generating this delay does not need to satisfy any other assumptions.
 Thus, the results of stochastic and adversarial setups do not follow from each other.
 In particular, this is the first work where the delay distribution is allowed to change over time.
 This gives new models for delayed composite anonymous feedback which are more general than that considered in the literature.
 In each of the three models of delay, this paper derives novel regret bounds.